supa-uk/2014-12-11-ugsupa/archer/make/MakeExercises.md

 Exercise 4 - add another processing stage
 -----------------------------------------

+Define macros to hold `plotcount.py` and the command `python plotcount.py`.

-Add a rule to create `.jpg` files from `.dat` files, using wild-cards.
+Add a pattern rule to create `.jpg` files from `.dat` files.

+Add a rule with a phony target, `jpgs`, to create all the `.jpg` files.

 Modify the `analysis.tar.gz` rule to add the `.jpg` files to the `.gz` file.

-Use macros to hold the script name and command `python plotcount.py`.

 Add a `clean` rule to remove `.jpg` and `.dat` files and `analysis.tar.gz`.